67 Reviews / 70 Ratings

 The overall setup is cool, with every furniture for sale, the place looks like have food at a very friendly place.
 The food is simply yum and creatively crafted.

-November 25, 2013response from management at impresario:
+November 25, 2013response from management at The Tasting Room:

 Thanks for sharing your feedback with us.